-In recent years Edward Farmer has conducted the London Symphony Orchestra, Polish National Radio Symphony Orchestra, Tonhalle Orchestra Zürich, Budapest Festival Orchestra, Lucerne Festival Strings, Gstaad Festival Orchestra, and in 2017/18 he looks forward to working with London Philharmonic Orchestra, Opera i Filharmonia Podlaska (Podlasie Opera and Philharmonic) and continuing in his role as Music Director of London Arts Orchestra.
+In recent years Edward Farmer has conducted the Polish National Radio Symphony Orchestra, Budapest Festival Orchestra, London Symphony Orchetra, Lucerne Festival Strings, Tonhalle Orchestra Zürich, and Gstaad Festival Orchestra.
+In 2017/18 he looks forward to working with the London Philharmonic Orchestra, Opera i Filharmonia Podlaska (Podlasie Opera and Philharmonic), Surrey Mozart Players, Hong Kong Sinfonietta, and continuing in his role as Music Director of London Arts Orchestra.

 During studies at the Royal College of Music, Edward founded London Arts Orchestra (LAO), a cross arts ensemble described as "an intoxicating combination of arts, visuals, music, and storytelling" by the Huffington Post.
 He recently presented a talk on such projects, and the future of classical music performance for TEDx, entitled “The Power of Familiarity”.
 After graduation Edward served as Assistant Conductor to Ivan Fischer and Budapest Festival Orchestra, and took part in training programmes with Bernard Haitink, Michael Tilson Thomas, David Zinman, and Neeme & Paavo Järvi.

 As a composer, Edward writes and orchestrates for stage and screen.
 He was selected by the Royal Opera House to work in their "VOX" programme, on the development of new opera.
 His music has been broadcast on UK television, nominated for a european film music award at the Soundtrack Cologne Festival, and featured in theatre productions in London and at the Edinburgh Fringe.
 He is currently working on a piano concerto with world music pianist Alex Wilson, a music theatre piece for Wilton's Music Hall, and developing a portfolio of music for film and television.